orfeio/orfeio/rsafd.md

     ```
 5. Close Terminal.

-Each time you wish to work with a Jupyter Notebook, open the Terminal app and then run the following commands.
+Each time you wish to work with a Jupyter Notebook and run `library(Rsafd)`, open the Terminal app and then run the following commands.

 1. Activate the Renv conda environment.
     ```